sophiatxiang/Wanderlust/README.md

 * User can view others' profiles in their timeline (Name, age, gender, images, location)
 * User can sign in via Facebook/Instagram or Firebase
 * User can logout
-* User can set a vacation destination
+* User can set a vacation destination and dates
 * User can see/edit their own profile
 * User can direct message chat

 **Optional Nice-to-have Stories**

-* Expand beyond a list cities and filter by distance instead
+* Expand beyond a list cities and filter by distance instead (Google Maps API)
     * difficult/ambiguous problem: filter by any combination of several ambiguous options: date (flexible i.e., within 2 days), distance (flexible radius), gender, age range (i.e., 18-21), etc.
+* Search vacation destinations and activities/attractions with autofill (Google Maps API)
-* Tapping on a profile takes you to a more detailed screen of their profile
+* Tapping on a profile takes you to a more detailed screen of the profile
 * User can "like" profiles
 * List of "liked" profiles displayed on a separate screen
 * User can upload more/change pictures from their phone camera roll